 The factor that connects dried fruits and nuts is antioxidants.
 Antioxidants are crucial for the natural process of the detoxification within the body; they reduce stress and improve the overall immune system.

 Dried fruits and nuts fall under the category of high-calorie foods, but they are recommended for consummation due to the fact that they don’t affect the sugar levels of the body.

 The typical bodybuilder`s food regime in general has two phases.
 First, we have the pre-show or pre-contest phase where the bodybuilder in question aims to lose excess body-fat by following a restrictive calorie food regime, and then we have the off-season phase, where the calorie intake is proportionally larger.
 At both phases, bodybuilders tend to seek out the best foods with high nutritional value from the aspect of nutrients in the calorie scheduled category they follow.

 When the bodybuilder is in the pre-show phase, dried fruits are eliminated, or allowed in a very small amount.
 Some recommended options for this particular phase are: couple of prunes, nuts or small amount of peanut butter.

 On the other hand when the bodybuilder goes through the off-season phase, dried fruits and nuts are highly welcomed and recommended food options.
 You can include up to three portions of dried fruits per day and choose from different options such as: bananas, apples, or certain all-in-one mixes.

-Add dried fruits and nuts in your breakfast, lunch and dinner choices, or just toss them into a blender and make yourself a tasty smoothie.
-Also, dried fruits and nuts are a perfect combo for before and after your workout, due to their high nutritional value.
+Add dried fruits and nuts to your breakfast, lunch and dinner choices, or just toss them into a blender and make yourself a tasty smoothie.
+Also, dried fruits and nuts are a perfect combo for before and after your bodybuilding workout, due to their high nutritional value.